MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ## Teams performance on VDI considerations

 There are variety of virtualized setup configurations, each with a different focus for optimization.
 For example, user density.
-When planning your setup, consider the following to help to optimize your setup based on the workload needs of your organization:
+When planning, consider the following to help to optimize your setup based on the workload needs of your organization:

 - Minimum requirement: Some workloads may require a setup using resources that are above the minimum requirements.
 - Dependencies: These include dependencies on infrastructure, workload, and other environmental considerations outside the Teams desktop app.